cloud-66-internal/help.cloud66.com/_rails/how-to-guides/databases/database-replication.md

 Database replication involves configuring a master and slave database architecture, whereby the slave is an exact replica of the master at all times.
 This feature is supported for MySQL, PostgreSQL, Redis and MongoDB databases.

-Database replication can be set up for a single stack, or between stacks, with various benefits:
+Database replication can be set up for a single application, or between applications, with various benefits:

-**Single stack**
+**Single application**

 - Improved read performance: The slave server only allows reads and is ideal for use with reporting tools, and any database backups are taken from the slave rather than the master.
 - Improved application reliability: Having a second server with your data, in case of hardware issues (reducing a single point of failure).

-**Between stacks**
+**Between applications**

-- Improved redundancy: Allows you to have a failover stack in a different region.
+- Improved redundancy: Allows you to have a failover application in a different region.
-- Data migration: Makes it easy to migrate your stack with minimal downtime.
+- Data migration: Makes it easy to migrate your application with minimal downtime.

-Note that replication between stacks is not supported for MongoDB.
+Note that replication between applications is not supported for MongoDB.

 ## How it works

 When you start replicating your database, the Cloud 66 will commence the following process:

-1. We take a full backup of the master database server in your source stack
+1. We take a full backup of the master database server in your source application

-*   Single stack: we create a secondary database server in your cloud and restore your backup on it
+*   Single application: we create a secondary database server in your cloud and restore your backup on it
-*   Between stacks: we restore your backup on the secondary database server
+*   Between applications: we restore your backup on the secondary database server
 2. The secondary database is configured to be a slave of the source database
 3. The source database is configured to be a master of the secondary database
 4. The relevant environment variables are updated for use in your code and scripts